On the third Friday of every month throughout the academic year, faculty, students

 include a tour of the night sky and discussion of topics in astronomy.

-University’s primary tool for public outreach in astronomy.
+The Planetarium is Towson University’s primary tool for public outreach in astronomy.

-Established in 1965, the Watson-King Planetarium allows us to view the stars at any
+Located in the Science Complex, Room 2206, our Planetarium allows us to simulate the

 system allows for an extra dimension of experience as you tour the cosmos.

 Public shows are held the evening of the third Friday of every month, and last approximately

 30 to 45 minutes in length.
 Seating is on a first-come, first-served basis except

 for the designated ADA/wheelchair seating.
 Extra showings are added to accommodate

 When weather permits, the planetarium shows are followed by telescope observing using

 our new 16” diameter Ritchey-Chretien reflecting telescope as well as with some of